kredoIT/laravel-blog/README.md

 docker-compose exec app php artisan db:seed
 ```

-#### for db image error on docker when running under linux / mac environment
-- *change [infra/mysql/Dockerfile] to the one below*
+#### when using windows, copy the line of code below and change the infra/mysql/Dockerfile
 ```
-FROM --platform=linux/x86_64 mysql:8.0.22
+FROM mysql:8.0.22

 COPY ./my.cnf /etc/mysql/conf.d/my.cnf
 RUN chmod 644 /etc/mysql/conf.d/my.cnf
 ```

 #### to access the app